5ten/metalsmith-prose/README.md

 # metalsmith-starter
-A pre-selected group of metalsmith plugins that allow you to hit the ground running with metalsmith. see <a href="http://metalsmith.io">metalsmith.io</a>
+A pre-selected group of metalsmith plugins and a content scaffolding that allow you to hit the ground running with your static site built in metalsmith. see <a href="http://metalsmith.io">metalsmith.io</a> for more details.

 ## installation
 `git clone git@github.com:pnochisaki/metalsmith-starter.git my-project-name && cd my-project-name`